mentalonigiri/minimaldroid3/readme.md

 This is minimal example building android project without gradle.
 It uses xmake under the hood.
 Also you should have sdkmanager command installed (pip install sdkmanager) or read the documentation in build-android.sh.
+Let's list the requirements.

+## Requirements to build for Android
+1. git
+1. sdkmanager (pip install sdkmanager)
+1. xmake

 ## Building
 run `./build-android.sh`